Integrating the Android SDK

 Step 1: Integrating the SDK in your App

-DT supports both Maven Central dependencies or manual download to integrate our SDK.
+DT supports both Maven Central dependencies and manual downloads to integrate the SDK.

-1. Add the following to your app’s project level build.gradle file inside the repositories section:
+1. Add the following to the app project-level build.gradle file to the allprojects repository (not buildscript):

 allprojects {